-(1) Academic Standing for all programs in the Faculty of Arts except BA (Criminology), BDesign, BFA Art and Design, BFA Drama, BMusic, BMusic/BEd and BA Honors, is assessed on the basis of a Faculty grade point average (FGPA).
-See §23.4(7) and §23.9.2 for information on calculation of FGPA's and the academic record.
-For the above programs which do not use the Faculty grade point average as the basis for assessing academic standing, the academic standing, promotion and graduation regulations will be found in the program descriptions in §§42.4
+(1) Academic Standing: For all programs in the Faculty of Arts except BA (Criminology), BDesign, BFA Art and Design, BFA Drama, BMusic, BMusic/BEd and BA Honors, academic standing is assessed on the basis of a Faculty grade point average (FGPA).
+For the above programs which do not use the Faculty grade point average as the basis for assessing academic standing, the academic standing, promotion and graduation regulations will be found in the program descriptions in §§42.4 to 42.11.
+Academic Standing for all other students in Arts is assessed on the basis of the FGPA.
+Students are expected to maintain a 5.0 minimum FGPA.
+Students who do not maintain this level of academic performance may be permitted to continue under academic warning or may be required to withdraw.

-Initial assessment and subsequent reassessment of academic standing is based on students' performance in a minimum of $\star 9$.
-If, at the time of review, students have attempted fewer than $\star 9$ since the last assessment, the review is deferred and the academic standing assigned at the last review remains in effect until the next review.
+The initial assessment and subsequent reassessment of academic standing is based on students' performance in a minimum of \bigstar 9.
+If, at the time of review, students have attempted fewer than \bigstar 9 since the last assessment of academic standing, the review is deferred and the academic standing assigned at the last review remains in effect until the next review.

-Assessment of academic performance is conducted at the end of each student's registration in both Fall/Winter and Spring/Summer provided that $\star 9$ have been attempted since the last review.
-As well, academic standing is assessed at the end of each student's program even if less than $\star 9$ have been taken since the last review.
+An assessment of academic performance is conducted for each student at the end of the student's registration in a Fall/Winter period.
+This means, for example, that if a student is registered in the Fall (September to December) Term only in the Fall/Winter, the assessment of academic standing for that student will take place at the end of that term, providing at least $\star 9$ have been completed since the last assessment.
+As well, academic standing is assessed at the end of each student's program.
+In this circumstance, it will be assessed even if less than $\star 9$ have been taken since the last review.